entylop/vowpal_wabbit/README.md

 Be sure to read the wiki: https://github.com/JohnLangford/vowpal_wabbit/wiki for the tutorial, command line options, etc.

-The 'cluster' directory has it's own documentation for cluster parallel use, and the examples at the end of test/Runtests give some example flags.
+The 'cluster' directory has its own documentation for cluster parallel use, and the examples at the end of test/Runtests give some example flags.